 The function Device designation (s. manual 6.2.4) allows to enter any text with max 40 digits (s.
 9.5).
-The text appears in the main menu, in the output via interface of a measurement and in device lists (software).
+The text appears in the main menu, in the output via interface and in device lists (software).

 Function Device designation: